It is a common virus that causes respiratory tract infections in infants and young children.

-This is a lab test that looks at nasal drainage and can help determine if RSV is present to take steps to prevent the spread of the virus.
+This lab test looks at nasal drainage and can help determine if RSV is present to take steps to prevent the spread of the virus.

 If RSV symptoms worsen or if complications such as pneumonia or bronchiolitis are suspected, tests may be done, including:

-- Blood tests : Blood tests to look for signs of a bacterial infection and to make sure babies are well hydrated.
+- Blood tests: Blood tests to look for signs of a bacterial infection and make sure babies are well hydrated.
 Blood and urine cultures may be needed when babies are very sick (in very young babies, RSV-related bronchiolitis can occur with a urinary tract infection)